zum Inhalt springen

 Programme of the 13th International Symposium of Byzantine Sigillography

 The 13th International Symposium of Byzantine Sigillography is delighted to welcome speakers and guests from around the world to this event!
-On this page, you will find the preliminary programme and the abstracts of the symposium.
+On this page, you will find the final programme and the abstracts of the symposium.
 The presented topics cover a wide range of subjects within the field of Byzantine sigillography, showing the diversity and depth of this fascinating discipline.

 We hope you enjoy the presentations and find the discussions both engaging and informative!